-Known for the intelligence and protective nature, German Shepherds are one of the most popular breeds around.
+Known for the intelligence and protective nature, German Shepherds, including long haired German Shepherds are one of the most popular breeds around.
 They’re beautiful dogs that have the unique distinction of being a working-class breed.
 You can see these pups serving in the military or accompanying police officers on the job.

 Of course, GSDs also to just fine being another member of the family.

 When most people think of German Shepherds, they picture dogs with thick coats of short fur.
 However, long-haired pups exist, too!
 Long-haired German Shepherds have a unique coat of flowing hair that stands out.